Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Introduction

 \subsection{Motivations and related work}

-Under the assumption that \(f\) is globally \(L_f^{\kernel}\)-relatively smooth, the BPG method enjoys a descent property in terms of the Bregman distance, provided the stepsize does not exceed \((1 + \alpha)/L_f^{\kernel}\), where \(\alpha\in[0,1]\) is the so-called \emph{symmetry coefficient} \cite{bauschke2017descent}.
+Under the assumption that \(f\) is globally \(L_f^{\kernel}\)-smooth relative to \(\kernel\), the BPG method enjoys a descent property in terms of the Bregman distance, provided the stepsizes do not exceed \((1 + \alpha)/L_f^{\kernel}\), where \(\alpha\in[0,1]\) is the so-called \emph{symmetry coefficient} \cite{bauschke2017descent}.
 However, reliance on global smoothness and symmetry properties typically leads to unnecessarily small stepsizes and slow convergence in practice.
 This observation is not limited to the Bregman setting, as it also pertains the standard proximal gradient method and first-order algorithms in general.
 For this reason, even when constant stepsizes based on \emph{global} moduli are employable, time-varying selections reflecting the \emph{local} landscape of the problem can significantly improve algorithmic performance.